plausible/website/_posts/2019-04-11-dont-hide-behind-a-we.md

 Uku Taht
 ```

 Ah, much better.
-I'd like to belive that if I received an email like this I would actually respond to it.
+I'd like to believe that if I received an email like this I would actually respond to it.

 Notice how I switched _we_ to _I_ and even used a smiley face.
 The language is much more emotional and informal.
 This is how I write when I'm communicating normally,
-so why do it any differently in an email that goes out to to everyone?
+so why do it any differently in an email that goes out to everyone?

 I'm also sending this email from my actual email address rather than something like `info@plausible.io`.
 Users can strike a conversation directly with me by replying to the email.
 Again,